Esri/inspire_open_data/gdb-encoding/GeodatabaseEncoding.md

 ### INSPIRE Requirements for Encoding Rules

-The Implementing Rules on interoperability of spatial data sets and services (Commission Regulation (EU) No 1089/2010) lays down the following requirements for encoding rules:
+The Implementing Rules (IRs) on interoperability of spatial data sets and services (Commission Regulation (EU) No 1089/2010) lay down the following requirements for encoding rules:

 > **Article 7 -- Encoding**
 >